 In addition to being the source of the main system clock the oscillators also provide clock sources for the Watchdog Timer and Time Base Interrupts.
-Two fully integrated internal oscillators, requiring no external components, are provided to form a wide range of both fast and slow system oscillators.
+External oscillators requiring some external components as well as fully integrated internal oscillators, requiring no external components, are provided to form a wide range of both fast and slow system oscillators.
 The higher frequency oscillators provide higher performance but carry with it the disadvantage of higher power requirements, while the opposite is of course true for the lower frequency oscillators.
-With the capability of dynamically switching between fast and slow system clock, the device has the flexibility to optimize the performance/power ratio, a feature especially important in power sensitive portable applications.
+With the capability of dynamically switching between fast and slow system clock, the devices have the flexibility to optimize the performance/power ratio, a feature especially important in power sensitive portable applications.